tiagocbarbosa/javascript-oop/README.md

 ------

-That's pretty much it.
-Hope you liked it!
+And that's pretty much it, hope you liked it!
 Thanks :)